akhinos/cf4k8s-networking/README.md

 -A ISTIO_REDIRECT -p tcp -j REDIRECT --to-ports 15001             # Envoy receives outgoing traffic on port 15001
 ```

-1. When a new kubernetes service is added (i.e. cluster ip for CF app), no changes are made to envoy config by default.
+1. When a new kubernetes service is added (i.e. cluster ip for CF app), no changes are made to Envoy config by default.
-1. The started sidecar envoy gets pre-configured listeners as described below.
+1. The started sidecar Envoy gets pre-configured listeners as described below.

 See https://istio.io/docs/ops/deployment/requirements/#ports-used-by-istio for list of special envoy ports.
-Use https://archive.istio.io/v1.4/docs/ops/diagnostic-tools/proxy-cmd/ for actual debugging advice.
+Use https://istio.io/latest/docs/ops/diagnostic-tools/proxy-cmd/ for actual debugging advice.

 A virtual listener on 0.0.0.0 per each HTTP port for outbound HTTP traffic (e.g. configured via VirtualService).
 A virtual listener per service IP, per each non-HTTP for outbound TCP/HTTPS traffic.